Lyme Disease: The Basics

 READ THIS FIRST

-Australian Lyme patients, including those who suspected a Lyme infection, should be aware that the Australian Government’s perspective and guidelines on Lyme differ from those of the Lyme Disease Association of Australia (LDAA), and other governments and authorities internationally.
-While we touch on Australia’s approach throughout this site, you can read a full explanation about the Lyme situation in Australia on the Australian Lyme page.
+Lyme disease patients in Australia, including those with a suspected Lyme or other tick-borne infection, should be aware that the Australian Government’s perspective and guidelines on Lyme differ from those of the Lyme Disease Association of Australia (LDAA), and other governments and authorities internationally.
+While we touch on the Australian Government’s approach throughout this site, you can read a full explanation about the Lyme disease situation in Australia on the Australian Lyme page.

 What is Lyme disease?